 Why You'll Love This Recipe

 - One Pan - There's nothing better than a one pan meal.
 There's little fuss, hardly any washing up, and you can use the same pan that you cooked everything in as your serving dish too.
+Another recipe I love that is all cooked in one baking dish is my Roasted Tomato Feta Pasta, full of flavour and really simple to make.

 - Versatile - Another reason why I think you'll love this dish is because the filling is really versatile.
 I've used a mixture of mushrooms, tomatoes, and butterbeans to bulk out the creaminess from the Boursin, but you could use anything you like from chicken to tofu.

 - Simple - This wonderful dish only requires two steps.
 Step 1, to place a load of ingredients into the dish and place in the oven with the lid.
 Step 2, remove from the oven, add in the smoked paprika and butterbeans, then top with the filo pastry, place back in the oven, and then voila, you've got yourself dinner!
+Another one pan simple pie recipe I adore is my prawn chorizo and chickpea pie that is so perfect in summer too!

 I absolutely love pie recipes, they're so nostalgic and a great meal to whip up on a cold winter's day.
 So, if you're looking for more easy pie recipes, you should definitely check out my French Onion Cottage Pie, Marry Me Chicken Pie, or for a bit of sweetness, my Miso Pecan Pie.